2020–2023 La Niña event: Effects

+North America

 There was record-setting tropical cyclone activity in the North Atlantic Ocean during the 2020 and 2021 hurricane seasons, with the 2020 season being the most active on record, and the 2021 season being the third-most active.
-Numerous different catastrophic tropical cyclones, most notably hurricanes Laura, Eta, Iota, Ida, Fiona and Ian, made landfall during the event, leading to hundreds of billions of dollars in property damage to go alongside hundreds of deaths.
+Numerous different catastrophic tropical cyclones, most notably hurricanes Laura, Eta, Iota, Ida and Ian, made landfall during the event, leading to hundreds of billions of dollars in property damage to go alongside hundreds of deaths.
+In total, the United States alone experienced 14 hurricanes from 2020 to 2022, causing $252 billion in damage.

+Outside of that, La Niña also contributed to extreme drought across much of the Southwestern United States.
+However, during the 2022-23 North American winter, precipitation increased across the West, helping drought conditions; snowfall was also observed at record low levels across many cities in the Northeastern United States.

 Australia and New Zealand

 In Australia, the whole country (especially New South Wales) experienced one of its wettest Marches on record following torrential rainfall in March 2021 during the 2021 Eastern Australia floods, which resulted in over A$1 billion (about $670 million USD) in damage from destroyed homes and roads.
 In New Zealand, North Island experienced one of its wettest summers on record following the catastrophic events of the 2023 North Island floods, which resulted in roughly NZ$1.9 billion in damage.